yashpawarrr/openmetadata_hackathon/README.md

 - 🧪 **Creates Great Expectations / dbt tests** automatically from OpenMetadata constraints.

 All of this runs **inside your GitHub workflows** and **VS Code** – no extra dashboards, no context switching.

+> **Stop breaking downstream pipelines.
+Give every PR an AI-powered governance report, bring lineage into your IDE, and auto-document your data stack.**

 ---